cal3368/Chess/docs/Final.md

 ## Testing.

-- We have provided an extensive of suite of test functions.
+- We have provided an extensive suite of test functions.
 Since Chess has a number of rules on how different pieces should behave and different in different situation and each piece can have a different way of moving around the board.
 - Multiple test have been written for the functions to cater to the different rules that different pieces are bound to.
 - We use `HUnit` testing which is similar to the `JUnit` testing in Java to test the individual functions.